 We learn and grow collectively as a team.
 We build internal knowledge, and will all be better at our jobs and grow as professionals by learning from other teams and sharing information rather than retaining it.
 We also share learnings with the rest of the ecosystem.

-We are innovating, taking risks, building a entirely novel solution, walking on unbeaten paths.
+We are innovating, taking risks, building an entirely novel solution, walking on unbeaten paths.
 We will sometimes fail along the way.
 That’s part of the story, and we will collectively learn from these failures to become stronger as a result.

-We dared to imagine a travel solution which did not exist.
+We dared to imagine a travel solution that did not exist.
 But the idea is nothing without the execution.
 Great ideas come with bold decisions, and the diligence to deliver on them.
 There is a time to Dream.
 A time to Decide.
 And a time to Deliver.

 Lean means avoiding waste.

 – A creative start-up spirit is nurtured by frugality and a smart use of resources that will enable long-term sustainable growth.

 – Our product should be lean and create a simple user experience to offer the most value.

 If you know when you want to go (far), you can make the right choices to remain lean.